TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 # ros-humble-ros1-bridge-builder
-Create the "*ros-humble-ros1-bridge*" package that can be used directly in ROS2 Humble.
+Create the "*ros-humble-ros1-bridge*" package that can be used directly within Ubuntu 22.02 ROS2 Humble.

-It takes only 10 minutes.
+It takes about 10 minutes on my 6-core PC.

 ## How to create this builder docker image: